-Failure to manage our rapid growth effectively and manage our headquarters transition could harm our business.
+Failure to manage our rapid growth effectively could harm our business.

-We have recently experienced, and expect to continue to experience, rapid growth in our number of employees and in our international operations that has placed, and will continue to place, a significant strain on our operational and financial resources and our personnel.
+We have recently experienced rapid growth, and expect to continue to experience growth, in our number of employees and in our international operations that has placed, and will continue to place, a significant strain on our operational and financial resources and our personnel.
 To manage our anticipated future growth effectively, we must continue to maintain and may need to enhance our information technology infrastructure, financial and accounting systems and controls and manage expanded operations and employees in geographically distributed locations.
 We also must attract, train and retain a significant number of additional qualified sales and marketing personnel, professional services personnel, software engineers, technical personnel and management personnel.
-Our failure to manage our rapid growth effectively could have a material adverse effect on our business, results of operations and financial condition.
+Our failure to manage our growth effectively could have a material adverse effect on our business, results of operations and financial condition.
 Our growth could require significant capital expenditures and may divert financial resources from other projects, such as the development of new services or product enhancements.
 For example, since it may take as long as six months to hire and train a new member of our professional services staff, we make decisions regarding the size of our professional services staff based upon our expectations with respect to customer demand for our products and services.
 If these expectations are incorrect, and we increase the size of our professional services organization without experiencing an increase in sales of our products and services, we will experience reductions in our gross and operating margins and net income.
-Furthermore, we relocated our corporate headquarters to Foster City, California under a seven year lease that commenced August 1, 2012.
-We expect to incur additional expense in connection with this relocation and our new headquarters lease.
-These efforts may also disrupt our operations and distract our management team.
-If we are unable to implement our business strategy.
-We also intend to continue to expa
+If we are unable to effectively manage our growth, our expenses may increase more than expected, our revenues could decline or grow more slowly than expected and we may be unable to implement our business strategy.
+We also intend to continue to expand into additional international markets which, if not technologically or commercially successful, could harm our financial condition and prospects.